microsoft/spring-data-gremlin/DESIGN.md

 database implementation (like azure cosmosdb support Graph API).

 Apache Tinkerpop gremlin java driver allows you to launch gremlin query, but it is not easy to get familiar with gremlin syntax.
-You have to generate all gremlin queries by your self as following.
+You have to generate all gremlin queries by yourself as following.

 ```java
     static final String[] gremlinQueries = new String[] {